fortrabbit/help/docs/craft-3-tune.md

 ### Worker job

 On the [Pro Stack](/app-pro) you can run long running processes in a isolated environment without hurting site delivery.
-You need to enable the [Worker](/worker-pro) component and set up a "Nonstop Job" with this Craft command: `craft queue/listen`.
+You need to enable the [Worker](/worker-pro) component and set up a "Nonstop Job" with this Craft command: `php craft queue/listen`.
 To disable the default queue runner, `runQueueAutomatically` must be disabled in `config/general.php`.